Have you noticed a significant increase in urination since becoming pregnant? Are you wondering what is going on and how you can fix it?

 - Blood in the urine.

 - Persistent feeling of having to urinate.

 The seven symptoms above can be associated with a urinary tract infection (UTI).
 It is best to consult your doctor if you are experiencing any of these symptoms.
 A UTI is easily treatable, but if left untreated, it can lead to more serious complications, such as premature labor.

 Pregnant women are much more likely to suffer from a UTI, so don’t feel ashamed or disappointed that you did something wrong if you contract one.

 Can You Hold Your Pee While Pregnant?

 You should try to routinely empty your bladder whenever possible.
 Holding your urine for an extended period can lead to leakage issues that continue after pregnancy.

-If you are frequently holding your pee, you are also increasing your chances of developing a UTI.
+If you frequently hold your pee, you also increase your chances of developing a UTI.